catalyst-fp7/documents/interoperability/interoperability.md

 Once it has the data, the visualisation can optionally:

 * perform some transformation or filtering of the data
-* gather additional data from a human in its interface (ex: select a variant of the visualisation, have a human add textual context to the data, etc.) or use a data subset previously specified in a specific CI tool.
+* gather additional data from a human in its interface (e.g.: select a variant of the visualisation, have a human add textual context to the data, etc.) or use a data subset previously specified in a specific CI tool.
 * contact one or more remote servers for processing or to get additional data

 If and how a specific visualisation does so is an implementation detail that is outside this specification.